 If you’re having trouble maintaining ambient temps, consider installing a radiant heat panel instead of a heat meat.
 They’re more expensive, but they’re super high quality and preferred by many experienced reptile keepers.
 A less expensive option is a CHE (ceramic heat emitter), and they can be regulated by using a lamp dimmer or thermostat.

 Leopard geckos are desert animals, so they need a fairly dry environment to stay healthy.
 Ideal humidity will be between 30%-40%, which should match the humidity naturally in your home.
 Housing your gecko in a terrarium with a screen top or equivalent ventilation will help keep it dry.

 That being said, leos do need higher humidity for shedding.
-Instead of bumping up humidity in the whole enclosure, provide a humid hide stuffed full of moist sphagnum moss and placed on the warm side of the tank.
+In fact, shedding problems are the #1 most common health problem experienced with leopard geckos.
+Instead of bumping up humidity in the whole enclosure (which can actually make your gecko sick), provide a humid hide stuffed full of moist sphagnum moss and placed on the warm side of the tank.
 The humid hide should provide humidity levels between 70-80%.

 - Introduction to Leopard Geckos

 - Lighting, Temperature & Humidity Needs (YOU ARE HERE)